UCSD-CCAL/onco_gps_paper_analysis/README.md

 Open `notebooks` and start with notebook 1, `1 Set up data.ipynb`.
 Then run whatever notebooks interest you.

+_Note: every time you want to edit or run the notebooks, you'll need to run the commands shown above._

 # Feedback
 If something's not working or you have questions, comments, or concerns, please [create an issue](https://github.com/UCSD-CCAL/onco-gps-paper-analysis/issues/new).
 We'll get back to you in one business day :smile: